Robbepop/MK85/optimization.md

 Weights from 1 to 32768 to be assigned to specific bits of GCD variable.

+Minimization works just as the same, but all bits are inverted.

 Now some practical examples:
 [Assignment problem](https://github.com/DennisYurichev/MK85/blob/master/examples/optimize/assign_problem.smt),
 [Finding minimum of function](https://github.com/DennisYurichev/MK85/blob/master/examples/optimize/1959_AHSME_Problem_8.smt),